Driving around Mallorca in an electric car: Map shows all charging stations — and how easy driving really is

 What does this mean for everyday life on the island?
 For commuters, for people with small businesses and for holiday planning it means: switching to an electric car is practically feasible here because charging stations are not limited to a few locations.
 Instead of a long search there is often a quick connection shown on the app, a short walk to the café and a charged car in the afternoon.

-The Institut Balear de Energia plays a key role: it consolidates data, makes the locations of stations visible and thereby promotes projects around renewable energies and charging infrastructure.
+The Institut Balear de Energia plays a key role: it consolidates data, makes the locations of stations visible and thereby promotes projects around renewable energies and charging infrastructure, and supports projects such as Motorworld Mallorca: A new mobility experience center on the island.
 Such maps help planners but also ordinary drivers — they make decisions easier: where do I park?
 Where do I charge?
 How long will the spot be free?

 A concrete suggestion to increase everyday usability: the map could get more flexible filters — charging power, payment options, current availability — and an option to see short local notes, for example whether a charger is accessible in the rain or whether a nearby café is open.
 Even better would be a small community function: users could leave short hints such as "charger next to the bakery works reliably" or "fast chargers often free after 10pm".
 Such tips are often more valuable than dry numbers.

 In the end one simple thought remains: Mallorca is small enough that e-mobility becomes practical, and large enough that a good network makes sense.
-If charging stays as uncomplicated as it is now — with clear signage, functioning apps and the understanding that people free up parking spaces after charging — more and more people on the island will choose electricity over petrol.
+If charging stays as uncomplicated as it is now — with New Traffic Signs in Mallorca: Smaller Design, Clearer Signals, functioning apps and the understanding that people free up parking spaces after charging — more and more people on the island will choose electricity over petrol.
 A benefit for the air, for peace and for the wallet.
 And for the walk along the Passeig Mallorca: less engine noise, more conversations on the bench next to Parc de la Mar.

 Read, researched, and newly interpreted for you: Source